 That same year, the Barton County Progress was the next publication to make its appearance in the county but it also lasted only a few months.
 Until that time, there were no public schools in the county, and the people also voted bonds for that purpose and a very fine two-story frame schoolhouse was erected, one block west of the public square.
 That same year, a two-story stone and brick courthouse was built in the center of the public square.
 The first stone and brick business was also built the same year on the north side of the square.
 This was the only substantial improvement made until 1876, although several frame businesses and dwelling were erected.

 By 1875, largely due to the cattle trade, Great Bend had nine saloons.
-The class of people that the cattle trade attracted to Great Bend was that class of thugs and harlots that many of time believed were a curse and a dread to every community, and when the Kansas Legislature in 1876, passed a law fixing the “dead line” thirty miles west of Barton County, the people of Great Bend felt relieved.
-This “dead line” was a line beyond which Texas cattle could not be brought, unless they had been lived for one winter in the State.
+The class of people that the cattle trade attracted to Great Bend was that class of thugs and harlots that many of time believed were a curse and a dread to every community, and when the Kansas Legislature in 1876, passed a law fixing the “deadline” 30 miles west of Barton County, the people of Great Bend felt relieved.
+This “deadline” was a line beyond which Texas cattle could not be brought unless they had been lived for one winter in the State.
 The passage of the law had the effect of moving the cattle trade west from Great Bend, and with it went the many cowboys and other rowdy folks that the “peaceable” people had little tolerance for.

 In the meantime, another newspaper was launched in 1874 called the Great Bend Register which would last for decades and in 1876, another called the Inland Tribune in 1876.
 Also occurring in 1876, A.S.
-Allen put up a very neat and well finished two story stone and brick building on the corner of Curtis Avenue and Nagie Street, the first floor of which he used as a drug store, the upper floor being divided into offices.
+Allen put up a very neat and well finished two-story stone and brick building on the corner of Curtis Avenue and Nagie Street, the first floor of which he used as a drug store and the upper floor was divided into offices.
 About the same time Gray & Baily erected a building of a similar character on the north side of the square, which was occupied as a hardware store by W. H. Dodge & Son.
 A flouring mill was also built by W. W. P. Clement.

 In 1877, the first church was built by the Catholics.
 Up until that time, the various congregations had met in private homes.
 The following winter, a Methodist Church was built, followed by a number of others in subsequent years.